The author is a graduate of Queens University Belfast, Ireland. He deeply appreciates the natural beauty his country has to offer.

-I'd imagine that a couple of people enjoying some wine with a picnic would not overly arouse the hackles of the notorious law-abiding 'BT9'er' set who live nearby but full-scale parties in celebration of Bacchus, with suitable musical accompaniment, would inflame the sensibilities of the BT9'ers to the extent that they'd feel they were reliving the Siege of Mafeking and phones would be red hot as they dialled the police (invariably on speed dial) to route the perceived ruffian element.
+I'd imagine that a couple of people enjoying some wine with a picnic would not overly arouse the hackles of the notorious law-abiding 'BT9'er' set who live nearby.
+However, full-scale parties in celebration of Bacchus, with suitable musical accompaniment, would inflame the sensibilities of the BT9'ers to the extent that they'd feel they were reliving the Siege of Mafeking, and phones would be red hot as they dialled the police (invariably on speed dial) to apprehend the perceived ruffian element.

 There are stiles providing access through fields and keeping cattle from exiting, that traverse the reserve, so one is not limited to the two main arterial pathways.
 Access through the less travelled fields gives the urbanite the chance to get up close and personal with the cattle grazing there.